juliannanguyen/password-generator/README.md

-# password-generator
+# CISC 179
-Password Generator Project (Python)
+## Password Generator Project (Python)
+An program that allows users to generate a random password with symbols, letters, and numbers of their choice.